zowe/docs-site/docs/guides/api-mediation-onboard-an-existing-java-jersey-rest-api-service.md

 ## Run your service

-After you've externalized the parameters to make them readable through Tomcat and enabled SSL, you are ready to run your service in the APIM Ecosystem.
+After you externalize the parameters to make them readable through Tomcat and enable SSL, you are ready to run your service in the APIM Ecosystem.

 **Note:** The following procedure uses `localhost` testing.